 Hello from the San Francisco Bay Area.
 This is where I'm originally from, and while life has taken me elsewhere along the way, it's where I call home.

-At Interline Technologies, I consult on transportation data, platforms, and products with Ian Rees.
+At Interline Technologies, my colleagues and I consult on transportation data, platforms, and products.
 Our work emphasizes:

 - software that is open-source